-Wait a minute, is that a bit biased of me to say that blogging is objectively the coolest thing you can do with Nextcloud?
-What’s that?
-It isn’t biased because everyone agrees that blogging is objectively the coolest thing you can do in general?
+Wait a minute, is that a bit biased of me to say that blogging is objectively the most incredible thing you can do with Nextcloud?
+What's that?
+It isn't biased because everyone agrees that blogging is objectively the most remarkable thing you can do in general?
 First of all, great point, and secondly, how convenient that is for me!
-Okay, all jokes aside, Nextcloud includes automation tasks that include publishing a blog post automatically, so it is, in fact, perfect for blogging.
+Okay, all jokes aside, Nextcloud includes automation tasks that include publishing a blog post automatically.
+Hence, it is, in fact, perfect for blogging.
 Alright, time to wrap this thing up, folks.
-Conclusion, here we come.
+In conclusion, here we come.

-All this talk about Nextcloud, the cloud, the clouds, and ownCloud makes a dreamer like me think about existential things in a very powerful way.
-What’s that?
+All this talk about Nextcloud, the cloud, the clouds, and ownCloud makes a dreamer like me compellingly think about existential things.
+What's that?
 Get back to the topic at hand?
 Will do!
 The two most important points of this blog post are as follows:

 By the way, as we are on the subject of 1-click install applications in the Cloud Portal, an important question comes to mind: Have you by any chance checked out our blog post about FreePBX?

 Click the link below if this shameless plug for our FreePBX blog post captured your interest.

 To sum up, Nextcloud is fantastic, so make sure to add it to your cloud server when you deploy it in the Cloud Portal.
 In closing, I'll leave you with a sterling dad joke: